 11/22/19 - Juvenile Law Center has expressed their support for a bipartisan Justice for Juveniles act introduced to the House of Representatives to protect young people from abuse in prisons.

-11/20/19 - Following an argument presented by president of ACLU PA Peter Goldberger, the Pennsylvania State Supreme Court reaffirmed the fundamental right to remain silent.
+11/20/19 - Following an argument presented by president of ACLU PA Peter Goldberger, the Pennsylvania State Supreme Court reaffirmed the fundamental right of a person charged with a criminal offense to remain silent and not incriminate themselves.

 11/20/19 - A federal jury ruled in favor of two former Berks County Prison inmates represented by the Pennsylvania Institutional Law Project, concluding that Berks County was guilty of gender discrimination.